I'm A Professional Pole Dancer: Here Are 10 Things I Wish Everyone Knew About Pole Dancing

-I started pole dancing after I saw it at a live event in New York City.
-The women mystified me with their grace, strength and sensuality.
-I wanted to learn how to move like them.
-I was convinced it wouldn't be too difficult to learn since I was in relatively good shape.
-I was proven wrong after my first class, however.
-Every muscle in my body ached for days.
+I started pole dancing after seeing it performed at a live event in New York City.
+The women mystified me with their grace and strength, and I wanted to learn how to move like them.
+After my first class, however, I found that pole dancing was hard—every muscle in my body ached for days.

 1. Most pole dancers, regardless of age, are in the best shape of their lives.

 Pole dancing is a full-body workout.
-It is resistance training and cardio in one.
-Flexibility is improved as well.
+It is resistance training and cardio in one, and flexibility is improved as well.
 Pole dancers perform acrobatic tricks either suspending their weight or propelling it around a metal pole.
 The simple act of climbing a pole is an incredible display of strength.
 It is no surprise, then, that most pole dancers insist they have never looked or felt better.
-Natasha Wang is a world champion pole dancer who didn’t even start until age 29.
-Greta Pontarelli is a champion pole dancer at age 63—and she only began a few years ago.

 2. There are many different types of pole dancing.